piotrek1555/Azure-Fundamentals-Workshops/Instructions/1-Create-a-basic-virtual-machine/Create-a-basic-virtual-machine-from-portal.md

 # Task 2: Connect to the virtual machine
 In this task, we will connect to our new virtual machine using RDP (Remote Desktop Protocol).

-1. Search for `az-fun-win-vm` (or other name that you used during the creation of vm) and select your newly created virtual machine.
+1. Search for `win-portal-vm` (or other name that you used during the creation of vm) and select your newly created virtual machine.

 >You could also use the `Go to resource` link on the deployment page or the link to the resource in the `Notifications` area.